 And, most importantly, remember that your employees’ feedback on their progress is essential.
 So be in touch with your employees to find out if there’s a need to revise the plan.

-As employee development is a decisive aspect of your employees’ journeys, implementing best employee growth practices will most certainly prove to be beneficial.
+As employee development is a decisive aspect of your employees’ journeys, implementing the best employee growth practices will most certainly prove to be beneficial.
+In today's modern workplace empowering employees with incentives such as the possibility of skills development is a must.